 If a tropical getaway sounds like a delightful benefit worth adding to your tour of Kenya, then we seriously recommend you check this combo out.

-Game Viewing Pink Flamingos at Lake Nakuru
+See Pink Flamingos at Lake Nakuru

-Lake Nakuru inhabits this reserve to which it gives its name plays host to one of the largest “pink parades” in the world.
 The vast amounts of algae in the lake’s water acts as the perfect drawing factor for these pink-feathered fowls.

 Although reduced in numbers after the flooding in 2013 with their migration to the nearby Lake Bogoria, flamingoes still frequent these waters, hoping to find a home to settle in.
 A safari for flamingoes, who knew?!